 I have the great privilege to be part of the small team at Talawa Theatre Company, one of the UK’s leading theatre companies.
 We have produced and performed work at the National Theatre as well as the main houses of large regional theatres like the Royal Exchange Manchester, Birmingham Repertory Theatre, West Yorkshire Playhouse, the New Wolsey in Ipswich etc.

 2016 was our ‘King Lear year’ – planning began in 2015 and rehearsals in 2016.
-The results created an unstoppable rollercoaster – sold out shows across the entire 9 weeks of the run, blanket 4 and 5 * reviews, a film of the stage production with which we then hit BBC iPlayer (June to September), followed by free nationwide screenings in cinemas up and down the country and a broadcast on BBCFour on Christmas Day.
+The results created an unstoppable rollercoaster – sold out shows across the entire 9 weeks of the run, blanket 4 and 5 * reviews, a film of the stage production which hit BBC iPlayer (June to September), followed by free nationwide screenings, and a broadcast on BBCFour on Christmas Day.

 In June 2016 we had a three week long Festival of new work – Talawa Firsts.
 In August 2016 we commenced rehearsals for a brand new devised show – no script, no set, nothing … leaving the cast and company to create something by supporting them with a small budget.
 The results astounded everyone who came to see HATCH, the TYPT: 16 show from Talawa’s young people’s company which played at Hackney Showroom to sold out and hugely appreciative audiences in early September.

-Of course, at Talawa we’ve started plannng ahead for 2017 (and 2018 – when we will have a three month West End Season and warp around Festival of new work).
+Of course, at Talawa we’ve started plannng ahead for 2017 (and 2018 / 2019 – when we will have a three month West End Season and wrap around Festival of new work).
 I’ll save the details for the press announcements!

 Alongide King Lear, I was part of a very small team running a local arts festival in my community.
 Given that we use the Church and a local Community Centre, the Festival has to take place before Easter each year.

-Organising the Festival is a hugely time-consuming task – the equivalent of taking on a part time job – all voluntary.
+Organising the Festival is a hugely time-consuming task – the equivalent of taking on a full-time job – all voluntary.
 This year, we secured the support of Goldsmiths, a globally recognised arts university on our doorstep.
-We also generated more sponsoroship than ever before, secured a much higher profile for the Festival among local people and – despite every effort to spend money – ended up making a significant surplus!
+We also generated more sponsorship than ever before, secured a much higher profile for the Festival among local people and – despite every effort to spend money – ended up making a significant surplus!

 With a lot of effort, the festival is finally engaging with everyone.
 But all the hard work was made harder with Easter being unusually early in 2016, pushing everything into two weeks in early March.
 We did it all the same.
 We created the most successful festival so far with a greater and more diverse local audience and participating body than before, and with events peppered across the whole of Spring.

-The effort I especially put in, of spending time to talk with local people who felt discouraged from taking part paid off.
+The effort we all put in, of spending time to talk with local people who felt discouraged from taking part, paid off.
 More people were engaged by and with the Festival in 2016, and especially looking ahead to 2017, there will be more again.

-Throughout the 90s and noughties My career soared as I took on ever more senior and strategic roles within the corporate sector.
-With the mortgage paid off in 2010 and an increasing sense that I needed to reappraise my life, I changed the way I work.
+Throughout the 90s and noughties my career involved taking on ever more senior and strategic roles within the corporate sector.
+With the mortgage paid off in 2010 and an increasing sense that I needed to reappraise my life, and fast, I changed the way I work.

 I began my project to explore more about the life of my family, with my family.
 It’s ongoing.
 And it’s very rewarding.
 And in tandem I also do a heck of a lot for my local community.